Rules and regulations

 14. Golf Societies

-National Star welcomes golf societies and will organise a number of open and county card competitons through the year.
-These will be listed on www.stargolf.org
+National Star welcomes golf societies and will organise a number of open and county card competitions through the year.

 15. Misconduct of members

-If any StarGolf members or other Pay and Play users are subject to or witness any breach of our rules or other inappropriate behaviour, this should be reported to the Membership Officer by telephone on 01242527631 ext: 3273 or by email at email@example.com.
+If any StarGolf members or other Pay and Play users are subject to or witness any breach of our rules or other inappropriate behaviour, this should be reported to the Membership Officer by telephone on 01242 527631 or by email at firstname.lastname@example.org.

 If any StarGolf members or other Pay and Play golfers are found by National Star to:

-- Have committed any willful breach of StarGolf’s rules and regulations
+- Have committed any wilful breach of StarGolf’s rules and regulations

 - Be guilty of improper, dishonest or unworthy conduct